 The Drahn(creatures capable of prompting evolution in creatures) allowed Majestic to become vastly more powerful than the rest of his kind, like Thor is for the Asgardians.

 The ability to lift far in excess of 100 tons effortlessly.
-He has rearranged most of the planets in the solar system, stalemated Helspont (who is in Majestic's strength class), and has crushed graphite into diamonds in order to pay for a meal.
-He has also moved continents by sheer output of force from his body .
+He has rearranged most of the planets in the solar system by just pushing them from his own power, stalemated Helspont (who is in Majestic's strength class), and has crushed graphite into diamonds in order to pay for a meal.
+He has also moved continents by sheer output of force from his body.

 Majestic possesses nano-second reaction time, as shown in his fight with Spartan Guards.
 He has also proved capable of viewing particles moving six times faster than the speed of light.
 He even appears to teleport (even by the eyes of superhumans) due to how fast he can react in combat.

 Majestic is almost unable to tire.
 Majestic does not require sustenance or rest.

 The ability to hear any sound at any volume or pitch.
 Majestic can pick a single voice in an entire city, hear every sound on Earth as it happens, and even hear screams in space, where there is no air for sound waves to travel through (meaning Majestic has a mental telepathy associated with sound).

 Majestic's olfactory abilities are sharp enough to detect the differences between universes and parallel worlds.

 The ability to of enhanced olfactory exhalation, relative to freezing solid objects with his breath or knocking them over with gale force.
 Majestic was capable of freezing a ship while space with his super breath (meaning his breath had to have been hundreds of times colder than the coldness of space).
 Even managing to suck up an evil alternate self of his back into his being when he became a cosmic level entity.

 Majestic's durability is almost equal to Superman's.
 Majestic has withstood a nuclear bomb and suffered no ill effects afterward.